ForestAdmin/agent-nodejs/docs/under-the-hood/data-model/typing.md

 | array of object (with nested objects) | `[{ rating: { kind: 'MPA", value: "PG-13" } }]` | JSON editor in the edition form          |
 | anything else                         |                                                 | JSON editor in the edition form          |

-If you want to force displaying your data as a new collection in the related data page, but can't because your data model contains nested objects, you may consider type all nested objects as `PrimitiveType.JSON`.
+If you want to force displaying your data as a new collection in the related data page, but can't because your data model contains nested objects, you may consider type all nested objects as `'JSON'`.